openatx/uiautomator2/README.md

   ```

   - `child_by_description` is to find children whose grandchildren have
-      the specified description, other parameters being simular to `child_by_text`.
+      the specified description, other parameters being similar to `child_by_text`.

   - `child_by_instance` is to find children with has a child UI element anywhere
       within its sub hierarchy that is at the instance specified.
 It is performed